-4. Do Track in-person sales
+4. Start tracking in-person sales

 If your distributors are buying extra product to keep on hand for in-person sales, start tracking those sales.
-While in-person sales have always been common in the industry, tracking them is a new issue that we’ve so far only seen in the Herbalife settlement.
+While in-person sales have always been common in the industry, tracking them is a new issue.
+So far, we’ve only seen it in the Herbalife settlement.
 It makes sense, if you think about it, that we’re only seeing this now.
-It only recently became truly plausible to do and it ties back to the same concerns about end consumers.
-Tracking in-person sales gives you yet another number to point to if the FTC comes knocking.
+It only recently became truly plausible to do.
+And it’s could be a real boon to MLM companies trying to avoid scrutiny.

 In the past, companies have pointed to the staggering technical difficulty of collecting data on in-person sales.
-There are just so many of them happening and forcing distributors to record them was seen as cumbersome and likely to cut back on sales.
+There are so many in-person sales happening and forcing distributors to record them seemed so cumbersome that it would have to cut back on sales.
 But not so much anymore!

-This tip may not be especially important for all companies.
+This tip may not be equally important for all companies.
 Party plans, for example, have always focused on customer acquisition.
 On the other hand, some binary plans have a strong built-in disincentive for customer acquisition—if volume isn’t generated inside the binary tree, the distributor doesn’t get the primary binary commission on it.
 How about you?
 Do you have a lot of non-distributor consumers you can point too?
 If not, make selling to consumers more lucrative.

 6. Don’t make any claims you can’t prove

 Illegal claims might be about how much your distributors can earn, or about the flashy lifestyle your distributors might expect, or about the kinds of health benefits your products might provide.
 No matter what kind of claim you’re making, you need to make sure that it’s within the limits of the law.
-This goes for you—the company owner—and for your distributors.

-7. Do Train your distributors to keep their noses clean
+7. Train your distributors to keep their noses clean

 Herbalife is now required to train their distributors.
 This isn’t just a matter of offering training materials—Herbalife must keep records proving that everyone earning through their compensation plan has been trained.
-While training didn’t come up in the Vemma case, Vemma might not have found themselves in court in the first place if they had had a better training program that taught their distributors about legal compliance.
+While training didn’t come up in the Vemma case, Vemma might not have found themselves in court in the first place if they had had a better training program that taught their distributors about MLM law.

 The training program outlined in the Herbalife settlement goes beyond constraining claims.
 Herbalife has to teach their distributors business basics—like calculating profits and losses.
 It might be good to implement something like this in your company, but at the absolute minimum, you should develop and require completion of a training program aimed at keeping your distributors honest and in compliance with the law.

-8. Do Monitor your distributors’ behavior
+8. Monitor what your distributors say

 Monitor what your distributors are saying and doing when they are out in the world representing your company.
 Training your distributors to follow company policies is an important step toward keeping your salesforce honest, but it just isn’t enough anymore—you have to keep tabs on them too.